notSoTechnical/ROS/README.md

 =>$ . ~/catkin_ws/devel/setup.bash

-**To test publisher & Subscriber, do the following before running the programs or you would most likely getting some errors:**
+**To test publisher & Subscriber, do the following before running the programs or you would most likely getting errors:**

 $ . ~/catkin_ws/devel/setup.bash <br>
 $ roscore <br>